Skip to main content

 About

-Dino Crisis 2 is a single player survival survival game with a violence theme.
+Dino Crisis 2 is a single player survival shooter game with horror and violence themes.
 It was developed by GOG.com and was released on February 12, 2026.
 It received positive reviews from players.

 STORY SECTION A year has passed since the operation to retrieve Dr. Kirk.
 Third Energy, both a source of "ultimate clean energy" and a potential "ultimate weapon," has proven to be dangerously unpredictable.
 The government, having taken control of the project from Dr. Kirk, continued its development.
 Then, the “accident” happened once again.
 The research city of Edw…